eam-00/Linux-Notes/README.md

         tmpfs           392M   76K  392M   1% /run/user/1000
         [eam-00@mbw ~]$

-- The extra y forces the package manager to download package database regardless of whether
+- The extra "y" forces the package manager to download package database regardless of whether
 there is any change in the versions or not.
 This is helpful when you have a corrupted package database and you want to force a synchronization:
 ``sudo pacman -Syyu``